Infinyum/opengl-animation/README.md

 Below is a link to a video of the animation hosted on the website of the teacher in charge of this course: http://tobias.isenberg.cc/graphics-intro/uploads/Gallery/201718-matrix1.mp4

+This repository only contains the source code of this project since the entire Visual Studio Solution directory was quite big.

 ## Authors

 Developped by Thomas VON ASCHEBERG (not on GitHub), Eurydice RUGGIERI (not on GitHub) and Robin MALMASSON (Infinyum)